 Nikon D800E versus Nikon D700

 The Nikon D800E and the Nikon D700 are two digital cameras that were announced, respectively, in February 2012 and July 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The D800 has a resolution of 36.2 megapixel, whereas the D700 provides 12.1 MP.

 The physical size and weight of the Nikon D800E and the Nikon D700 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D800 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is somewhat larger (1 percent) than the Nikon D800E.
-Moreover, the D700 is slightly heavier (7 percent) than the D800.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800E and the Nikon D700are of equal size.
+However, the D700 is markedly heavier (7 percent) than the D800.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.